janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint5/README.md

 ![Chart1](https://github.com/144525201-myseneca/CSN400-Capstone/blob/308c79fffbac3b3964b12f0cb058b7416a44840f/Checkpoint5/cp5-ss/Chart1.PNG)

+This filter is showing a column chart that breaks down the daily costs of my virtual machines for the last 7 days.
+The chart is "stacked," which means that we can see the costs of each individual virtual machine represented as a separate segment of the column, stacked on top of one another.
+This information can help you make informed decisions about your virtual machine usage and spending.
+In short, the filter "Column (Stacked) - DailyCosts - Last 7 Days - Resource - Daily" provides you with a clear and convenient way to monitor your virtual machine costs in Azure, on a daily basis.

 2. Column (Stacked) - DailyCosts - Last 7 Days - Service - Daily

 ![Chart2](https://github.com/144525201-myseneca/CSN400-Capstone/blob/308c79fffbac3b3964b12f0cb058b7416a44840f/Checkpoint5/cp5-ss/Chart2.PNG)

+The filter is similar to the previous filter in that it provides information about costs in Azure, but this time it's focused on services rather than resource.
+With these filters, it displays a column chart of the daily costs of different services in Azure over the last 7 days.
+The chart is "stacked," meaning that each service is represented as a separate segment of the column, stacked on top of one another.
+It also provides a clear picture of how much each service is costing you on a daily basis, and how those costs have changed over the last 7 days.
+This information can be useful for understanding your spending on different services in Azure, and for making informed decisions about which services to use and how to use them more efficiently.
+In conclusion, the filter "Column (Stacked) - DailyCosts - Last 7 Days - Service - Daily" is a powerful tool for monitoring and analyzing the costs of services in Azure, on a daily basis.

 3. Area	AccumulatedCosts - Last 7 Days - Resource - Accumulated

 ![Chart3](https://github.com/144525201-myseneca/CSN400-Capstone/blob/308c79fffbac3b3964b12f0cb058b7416a44840f/Checkpoint5/cp5-ss/Chart3.PNG)

+This filter is shows an area chart that displays the total cost of my virtual machines over the last 7 days.
+The chart is designed to give a clear picture of the overall trend of your virtual machine costs over time.
+By looking at this chart, I can see how much each virtual machine is costing me on a daily basis, and how those costs have accumulated over the last 7 days.
+This information can help me make informed decisions aboutm my virtual machine usage and spending, by showing where I can potentially make adjustments to save money.
+In short, the filter "Area AccumulatedCosts - Last 7 Days - Resource - Accumulated" provides you with a clear and convenient way to monitor the accumulated cost of your virtual machines in Azure, over the last 7 day

 4. Pie Chart - Service Name